 - A description of teaching, research/creative, or other academic work you have engaged in relevant to the qualifications.

-Include any previous experience in student affairs, along with position titles, dates of employment, institutions, and major responsibilities.
+Include any previous experience in student affairs and other relevant work experiences, along with position titles, dates of employment, institutions, and major responsibilities.

 Request Recommendation Letters

 Three recommendation letters are required, preferably one each from a faculty member, a student affairs professional, and a current or recent supervisor.
 If you cannot provide references from each category, select individuals who can best speak to your abilities as a graduate student or student affairs professional.
 A specific format for recommendation letters is not required; most letters are 1-2 pages long.

 Request one official transcript of all collegiate work completed from every institution attended, whether or not you received a degree from those institutions.
 Transcripts from Colorado State University are not required.